dqops/dqo/docs/examples/data-reasonability/percentage-of-false-values.md

-# Percentage of false values
+# Percentage of false boolean values

 This example shows how to detect that the percentage of false boolean values remains above a set threshold.